makkus/inaugurate/README.rst

 *inaugurate* also comes with an '`official app store <https://github.com/inaugurate/store>`_', although that is, for now at least, mostly to demonstrate it's 'app-store' feature.
 That app-store, of course, can also be customized and self-hosted.

-At the moment, *inaugurate* is mainly useful if you want to (cross-\*NIX-platform) bootstrap pip packages that have non-Python, system dependencies, without the need to have root/*sudo* permissions (which is accomplished by using conda_).
+At the moment, *inaugurate* is mainly useful if you want to (cross-\*NIX-platform) bootstrap Python packages (via *pip*) that have (non-Python) system dependencies, without the need to have root/*sudo* permissions (which is accomplished by using conda_).
 Admittedly, a rather limited scope for a self-proclaimed 'generic' thing :-) .
 I reckon it wouldn't be too hard to extend it to support other types of installs/languages though.
 Ping me if you have suggestions/use-cases.

 For more details, check the relevant sections below: